ethandobbss/portfolio/README.md

-Welcome to my Data Analysis Portfolio!
-This repository showcases my skills and experience in the field of data analysis.
-Here, you will find a collection of projects and analyses that demonstrate my ability to extract insights and make data-driven decisions.
+Welcome to my data analytics portfolio!
+This repository showcases my skills in data cleaning, database design, and business intelligence reporting using tools like SQL, Power BI, and Excel.
+Below, you'll find a collection of projects that demonstrate my ability to turn raw data into clear, actionable insights.